monicarib/charlescd-circle-matcher/README.md

 This repository is part of [CharlesCD](https://github.com/ZupIT/charlescd) project.

-Circle Matcher is a HTTP service that allows us to identify which logical segmentation rules the application user (managed by CharlesCD) belongs to.
+Circle Matcher is an HTTP service that allows us to identify which segmentation (managed by CharlesCD) the application user belongs to, based on logical rules previously defined.

 ## How it works
-With CharlesCD it is possible to deploy your application, defining which user segment (circle) it belongs to.
-Routing takes place at the service mesh level, so every request for the cluster - managed by CharlesCD - needs segment information (circle id) for it to work properly.
+Through CharlesCD, it is possible to deploy different versions of your applications and define which user segmentation (Circle) is going to access it.
+Routing takes place at the service mesh level, so every request that happens in the cluster - managed by CharlesCD - needs a segment identification (Circle's id) to work properly.

-Circle Matcher is a service that receives a JSON (without a specific contract) with the user's attributes ( any attribute that matters) and returns the identifier of the circle to which it belongs.
+Circle Matcher is a service that receives a JSON (without a specific contract) with the user's attributes (any attribute that matters) and returns the identifier of the circle to which it belongs.

 See an sample request: